Leave this site

 3.3 Where the Police (Performance) Regulations are used, line managers in the police service and others involved in the process must act in a way which an objective observer would consider reasonable.
 At all times, the requirements of the Police (Performance) Regulations must be complied with.
 Home Office guidance exists to help managers decide how and when to use the formal procedures in the regulations to manage unsatisfactory performance or unsatisfactory attendance.

 3.4 The importance of assessing the performance or attendance of individual police officers in the context of overall unit/ force performance and the police officer’s personal development and then challenging unsatisfactory performance and/or attendance should not be underestimated.
 Dealing sensitively and proportionately with performance or attendance issues in a justifiable manner does not constitute bullying.
-If a police officer believes that he or she is being unfairly treated, there are avenues of appeal against both the decision and the outcome at each stage of the Unsatisfactory Performance Procedure (UPP).
+If a police officer believes that he or she is being unfairly treated, there are avenues of appeal against both the decision and the outcome at stage one, now handled by an ‘appeal manager’ (to be advised by appropriate authority).
+Stage two will be handled by Police Arbitration Tribunal (as with previous stage three).

 3.5 Each police officer in Essex and Kent should be subject of a performance development review (PDR).
 This should be one of the principle methods by which a police officer’s performance and attendance is monitored and assessed.
 The activities and behaviours expected of a police officer in order to achieve his or her objectives should be in accordance with the relevant national framework which will form the basis of the police officer’s role profile.

 3.8 Management action may be recorded via a development support plan or through the officer’s PDR.
-Advice on setting a development plan or PDR objectives may be sought from the PIU, HR Partner or HR Adviser.
+Advice on setting a development plan or PDR objectives may be sought from the PIU.

 3.9 Where the individual’s performance or attendance does not improve sufficiently following such initial supportive management action, the formal stages of the performance regulations may be followed.
 In all cases where formal procedures are considered by a line manager, then engagement with the PIU should occur.